we are well aware

 EDUCATION RATES FOR GIRLS INCREASE

-Since our first project was implemented in 2010, we have doubled our project capacity every year, and we have growing teams of experts who ensure our projects are completed on time, with integrity, and with the most cost-effective use of donor dollars.
-Our project planning and execution includes thorough technical evaluation and oversight, strategic nonprofit partnerships to further community success, hygiene and sanitation training, and community empowerment and support.
+Since our first project was implemented in 2010, we have increased our project capacity every year, and we have growing teams of experts who ensure our projects are completed on time, with integrity, and with the most cost-effective use of donor dollars.
+Our project planning and execution includes our own thorough technical evaluation and oversight, strategic nonprofit partnerships to further community success, hygiene and sanitation training, and community empowerment and support.
 Well Aware conducts regular evaluations of all completed projects, but most of our partner communities no longer need us.
 Read about our teams implementing our work and the partner organizations we have selected to increase our impact.

-click on dots for project summaries:
+Click on the dots for project summaries below:

 Become A Partner

 Well Aware has many options for your brand to get involved with our work.
 We have sponsorship opportunities for events or projects, and a number of activities to engage your employees with clean water impact.
 Click here to learn more about how you can become a partner!
 Learn More

 Earth Day is right around the corner.
 People around the globe are coming together to bring about environmental awareness, advocacy, and sustainable change.
 It’s the season of movement and motivation.
 But, what many people don’t know is the impact water has on our beloved planet.
 As humans, we will feel the biggest impact of climate change through changes in water patterns.
 These water patterns include shrinking glaciers, increased droughts and floods, and changes in precipitation.
 It’s easy to get lost in convenience and consumption and forget that Earth doesn’t have an everlasting...more

 April 17, 2019

 austin360 by Austin American-Statesmanmore

 March 24, 2019